kubernetes-sigs/aws-load-balancer-controller/docs/guide/targetgroupbinding/targetgroupbinding.md

 !!!tip ""
     If TargetType is not explicitly specified, a mutating webhook will automatically call AWS API to find the TargetType for your TargetGroup and set it to correct value.

+## VpcId
+TargetGroupBinding CR supports the explicit definition of the Virtual Private Cloud (VPC) of your TargetGroup.

+!!!tip ""
+    If the VpcId is not explicitly specified, a mutating webhook will automatically call AWS API to find the VpcId for your TargetGroup and set it to correct value.

 ## Sample YAML